manasovdan/bitcoins-board/README.md

 # add heroku remote reference to the local repository
 heroku git:remote --app my-new-app

-# add the MongoLab addon to the heroku app
-heroku addons:create mongolab

-# set the environment variables to the heroku app (see the .env file in root directory)
-heroku config:set MASTER_KEY=masterKey JWT_SECRET=jwtSecret

 # commit and push the files
 git add -A
 git commit -m "Initial commit"